 Once your managers have implemented 5S, you should select a small pilot area.
 When selecting an area and before implementing 5S:

-- Choose an area that has historic issues with productivity, organization, or quality.
+- Choose an area that has a history of issues with productivity, organization, or quality.

 - Be sure the area is small enough so that 5S can be implemented in a timely manner.